-A doctoral degree may be conferred jointly by HEIs, institutes of the Polish Academy of Sciences, research institutes or international institutes (international research institutes established in Poland by separate Acts of Parliament) in a discipline where each institution has the A+, A or B+ research rating.
+A doctoral degree may also be conferred jointly by HEIs, institutes of the Polish Academy of Sciences, research institutes or international institutes in a discipline where each institution has the A+, A or B+ research rating or an authorisation granted in accordance with Art.
+226a of the Law.
 This includes foreign institutions which are authorised to award a doctoral degree in the discipline concerned.
 Collaboration arrangements are laid down in a written agreement.

 There is also a path referred to as ‘an implementation doctorate programme’ (doktorat wdrożeniowy).
 It is provided in a dual system where a doctoral student conducts a project at two places: an enterprise and an HEI / a research institution.
 The project has two supervisors; one is appointed by the employer and the other by the HEI / research institution.
 This approach helps to develop links between the HEI / research institution involved and its socio-economic environment and intensify research activities with commercial potential, and enables a prospective researcher to gain experience in Research and Development.
 Implementation doctorates are supported under The Implementation Doctorate Programme („Doktorat wdrożeniowy”) established in 2017.